hypermine-bc/research/aws/travisCI-S3-Github/blog.md

-# Connecting github repo to S3 bucket using TravisCI
+# Continous integration of Github repo with s3 bucket using TravisCI

 ## Overview